-Update to admittance/check-out and discontinuation of non-essential services.
+Update to admittance/check-out

-As we live our purpose of delivering the highest quality of care to our patients to the best of our ability during these challenging times, the health and safety of our patients, clients and staff remains our top priority.
+As we live our purpose of delivering the highest quality of care to our patients to the best of our ability during these challenging times, the health and safety of our patients, clients, and staff remains our top priority.
 We are implementing and adapting plans and protocols based on the best direction from public health and veterinary authorities so that our team can continue to provide care for our patients.
 Veterinary care is an essential part of our community and we want to assure you that we are open and will continue to provide services at this time.
 We also want to work with you to limit direct contact in order to focus on safety for everyone during this pandemic.

 Admittance and check-out